-Submit an essay of 500 -750 words max and double-spaced.
+Submit an essay; 500 words, 12pt, times new roman font and double-spaced.
 The statement should include: Your purpose for choosing CLC, your call to ministry, and a brief biographical sketch.
 This essay must be a digitally executed file. (.doc, .docx, .pages, .pdf, etc.) Handwritten is not acceptable.
+Upload with your online application.